2023-10-27 07:45:00

 Note that this tick very rarely bites humans and is easily recognizable thanks to its large size (5mm), its long rostrum and its two-colored legs.

 Native to Africa and Asia, “Hyalomma marginatum” first colonized Corsica several decades ago, before spreading throughout the Mediterranean.
-According to CIRAD (Center for International Cooperation in Agricultural Research for Development), it could reach the north of France in the future “under the effect of climate change”.
+According to CIRAD (Center for International Cooperation in Agricultural Research for Development), it might reach the north of France in the future “under the effect of climate change”.

 The cause of a potentially fatal disease